 Washing machines are rated separately for energy and water-efficiency:

-- Energy Rating to compare the energy-efficiency of washing machines.
+- See the Energy Rating website to compare the energy-efficiency of washing machines.

-- Water Rating to compare the water-efficiency of washing machines.
+- See the Water Rating website to compare the water-efficiency of washing machines.

 Wash in cold water